-To request a certificate, complete Form TX19, Asking for a Clearance Certificate, and send it to the assistant director, Audit, at your tax services office.
+To request a certificate, complete Form TX19, Asking for a Clearance Certificate, and send it to your regional tax services office.
+The addresses of these offices are listed on Form TX19.
 Do not include Form TX19 with a return.
 Send it only after you have received the notices of assessment for all the returns required to be filed and paid or secured all amounts owing.

-- a copy of the will, including any codicils, renunciations, disclaimers, and all probate documents.
-If the taxpayer died intestate, also attach a copy of the document appointing an administrator (for example, the Letters of Administration or Letters of Verification issued by a probate court);
+- a complete and signed copy of the taxpayer’s will, including any codicils, renunciations, disclaimers, and all probate documents if applicable.
+If the taxpayer died intestate (without a will), attach a copy of the document appointing an administrator (for example, the Letters of Administration or Letters of Verification issued by a provincial court);

-- a copy of the trust document for inter vivos trusts;
+- a copy of the trust agreement or documents for inter vivos trusts;

-- a letter of authorization that you have signed if you want us to communicate with any other person or firm, or you want the clearance certificate sent to any address other than your own.
+- a completed Form T1013, Authorizing or Cancelling a Representative, signed by all legal representatives, authorizing a representative such as an accountant, notary, or lawyer if you want us to communicate with any other person or firm, or if you want the clearance certificate sent to any address other than your own.